 Faced with the counterfeit truth, the face of the dog-god assumed the false appearance of the very thing it was not: itself.
 Embracing the thing brought destruction.
 The dog-god tended to speculate upon survival via out-of-control forces of heredity combined with the promise of carnality, material form and content.

-N, however, was the last human.
-So, he escaped deduction because he lacked any mode of reasoning and had no story left to tell.
+N, however, escaped deduction because he lacked any mode of reasoning and had no story to tell.

 The past existed only as dead images.
 The future was a promise broken before it had been made and full of regret.
 It was nigh on impossible to time travel anymore, but this made for a perfect opportunity for the timeless to intervene, to agitate broken time and coax it with aromas to come to its senses, to restore its ebb and flow beyond the artificial parallels of the reflection zone.